ulmalana/brave-clojure/ch08-macros/README.md

 Double evaluation occurs when a form passed to a macro as an argument gets evaluated more than once.
 We can **bind the evaluated argument to an auto-gensym symbol**, which we can refer without reevaluating.

+### Macros all the way down

+We can end up having to **write more and more macros to get anything done**.
+Take some time to rethink our approach.